-Undergraduate students can apply for an award, up to $4000.
+Undergraduate students can apply for a summer stipend award, up to $5,000.
 Award amounts are determined by several factors including, but not limited to, number of weeks working, hours per week, location, budget and financial need.
 Financial need status is determined by the Office of Student Financial Services.

-- Coming from a family with $75,000 or less in annual income
+- Family background with $75,000 or less in annual income

 - Students must have the ability to work in the United States

-- Accepted students may be eligible for summer awards up to $4,000 each.
-The awards could cover living costs for unpaid or paid internships and could guarantee up to $4,000 of summer income.
+- Accepted students may be eligible for summer stipend awards up to $5,000 each to cover living costs for unpaid or paid internships, research and other pre-professional experiences.

-- Students selected would be required to participate and complete in all aspects of the program.
+- Students selected are required to participate in and complete all aspects of the program.

-- During the Spring 2022 course, students will receive additional coaching on landing a summer experience with a focus on paid internships.
-Students unable to find an internship would potentially strive to find an external summer position at WashU.
+- During the Spring 2023 course, students will receive additional coaching on landing a summer experience with a focus on paid internships.

 - Students will be required to submit a thank you note to program donors after completion of the program.